ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 ```

-The [GeoCoordinates] item SHOULD have a human readable [name], which is used in  generating the `ro-crate-preview.html` file.
+The [GeoCoordinates] contextual entity SHOULD have a human readable [name], which is used in  generating the `ro-crate-preview.html` file.

 And the place is referenced from the [contentLocation] property of the dataset.